storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 and emulating covenants with connector outputs was already used by the [Ark protocol](https://ark-protocol.org/).

-## Big Idea 1: Arithmetic Circuits
+## Big Idea 1: Verified Computation

 Suppose you have a function that does some complicated stuff and performs some computation.
 Then, this function can be represented as an [**arithmetic circuit**](https://en.wikipedia.org/wiki/Arithmetic_circuit)[^peano].